-Each of Tufts Engineering's six departments offers Ph.D. programs with a wide range of research areas and specializations.
-Tufts Engineering also offers unique, interdisciplinary degrees in Cognitive Science, Soft Material Robotics, and Water Diplomacy.
-Through the Graduate School of Arts and Sciences, we also offer a Ph.D. in Science, Technology, Engineering, and Math (STEM) Education.
+Each of Tufts Engineering's six departments offers PhD programs with a wide range of research areas and specializations.
+Tufts Engineering also offers unique, interdisciplinary degrees in Cognitive Science, Human-Robot Interaction, and Materials Science and Engineering.
+Through the Graduate School of Arts and Sciences, Tufts also offers a PhD in Science, Technology, Engineering, and Math (STEM) Education.
+Full list of MS and PhD programs.

 - Biomedical Engineering